cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 - Connect to github using SSH. ([guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))
 - The system should have `bash` for running initial bash scripts

-### Local Dev-Container guide
+### Optional steps
-- (Optional) In the root directory of the repository create a `.env` file with the variables mentioned in `dist.env` file
+- In the root directory of the repository create a `.env` file with the variables mentioned in `dist.env` file and modify their values.
-  - If not created, default values are taken from the docker-compose file inside the `.devcontainer/local/docker-compose.yml`
+  - If not created, default values are taken from the docker-compose file inside the `.devcontainer/docker-compose.yml`
-- (Optional) In `.devcontainer/local` directory create a `.env` file with variables mentioned in `dist.env` file
+- In `.devcontainer` directory create a `.env` file with variables mentioned in `dist.env` file
   - `GIT_BRANCH_ISOLATION` environment variable is used at build time of devcontainer.
 It enables to persist container data between builds by using docker volumes namespaced by git branch name.
 It is set to true by default.
 More about this later section.

+### Local Dev-Container guide
 - Upon opening the repository in VS Code, click on the green color icon at the bottom left corner of the window labeled `Open Remote Window` and select `reopen in container`.
-When asked to choose the configuration, choose `cvat-local`.
 - Initially it shall take some time to setup as it will build the dev container image and pull all the required docker images.
 Subsequent builds shall be fast and use cache to build and run the container.
 - The container data is persisted between builds with the help of named volumes and each volume is namespaced by git branch name.
 Therefore one can create separate dev container environment specific to the current working git branch.
 This can be helpful for reviewing pull requests and making quick bug fixes.

 ### GitHub Codespaces guide
-- (Optional) In the root directory of the repository create a `.env` file with the variables mentioned in `dist.env` file
-  - If not created, default values are taken from the docker-compose file inside the `.devcontainer/codespaces/docker-compose.yml`
-- (Optional) In `.devcontainer/codespaces` directory create a `.env` file with variables mentioned in `dist.env` file
-  - `GIT_BRANCH_ISOLATION` environment variable is used at build time of devcontainer.
-It enables to persist container data between builds by using docker volumes namespaced by git branch name.
-It is set to true by default.
-More about this later section.
 - Sign into GitHub from VS Code account panel or using GitHub Codespace extension
 - Click on the green color icon at the bottom left corner of the window labeled `Open Remote Window`and select `create new codespace`
 - Select your forked CVAT repository and the branch name
-- Select the `cvat-codespaces` configuration and the machine type.
+- Select the machine type.
 - Again from the `Open Remote Window` menu, select `connect to codespace` and select the codespace you created in the previous step amd the container shall start building.
 - The container data is persisted between builds with the help of named volumes and each volume is namespaced by git branch name.
 Therefore one can create separate dev container environment specific to the current working git branch.
 - One can also create separate codespace for each branch by repeating above steps with the new chosen git branch.